saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 #### Define Capabilities

 The way to define capabilities in recent versions of Selenium is with browser options classes.
-These classes are designed to ensure users have [w3c compliant capabilities](/dev/w3c-webdriver-capabilities/).
+These classes are designed to ensure users have [W3C WebDriver-compliant capabilities](/dev/w3c-webdriver-capabilities/).
 The configurations set on these classes do one of two things:
 * Ensure you have the session you want (e.g., browser name, browser version, operating system).
 * Set the behavior you want in your session.
 There are three types of options that set behavior:
   * [Common options](/dev/test-configuration-options/#browser-w3c-capabilities--optional):